-Manufacture Your Day by HAVING AN INDOMITABLE WILL
+Manufacture Your Day by DEVELOPING MENTAL STRENGTH

 It is amazing what self-confidence and indomitable will can do for a person and his or her performance.